Bob Ryder, CSAT, PMCT-4, CPDT-KA

 How can we help?

 An online consultation with a qualified separation anxiety trainer can help confirm it.
 During the appointment, we gather information about your dog, and do a live assessment while you leave your dog alone.
 We use Zoom or your home cameras to watch your dog after you leave.
-Much like putting together a puzzle, we look at all the pieces to determine what is going on.
+Much like putting together a puzzle, we look at all the pieces to determine what is going on, in cooperation with your veterinarian.
 If it is separation anxiety, we customize a training plan to help your dog learn to feel safe and relaxed when home alone.
 If it’s not separation anxiety, we suggest some other training options to help your dog.

 The most important things to know is there is hope for dogs with separation anxiety, and I can help.
 Dog training for separation anxiety is my specialty – working with me you’ll get the benefit of my exclusive focus on those issues.
 Using gentle desensitization we’ll help your dog learn to feel safe and calm when home alone.